Investors press Dell on 'Plan B' as buyout bid totters

 NEW YORK Some Dell Inc DELL.O shareholders said on Wednesday they are pressuring the board to come up with a contingency plan should a proposed $24.4 billion buyout of the No. 3 PC maker fail in the face of investor opposition.

-Several large Dell shareholders, who collectively own more than 5 percent of the company, told Reuters they believe the $13.65 per share bid by founder Michael Dell and private equity firm Silver Lake Partners to take Dell private would fall through unless the terms were improved.
+Several large Dell shareholders, who collectively own more than 5 percent of the company, told Reuters that they believed the $13.65 per share bid by founder Michael Dell and private equity firm Silver Lake Partners to take Dell private would fall through unless the terms were improved.

 "Almost anything is an improvement from what they have offered," said Don Yacktman, president of Yacktman Asset Management, whose fund owns 14.9 million shares of Dell and has previously said he would vote against the current offer.